whatsinport

 Sightseeing:

 To enjoy its ancient architecture, visit the historic town on a hill that offers a wonderful sea view and which is easily navigated by foot, bicycle or bus.
 Places of real interest are the Cathedral, completed in 1189, which features lions flanking an elegant doorway.
 There are also many beautiful works of art, and ten columns thought to have originally stood on the site of the Temple of Venus.
-Also see the well preserved monument the Arch of Trajan that acted as an entrance on top of the harbour wall, the Lazzaretto, an expansive historical building, and the Episcopal Palace with its beautiful architecture.
+The view from above is outstanding, well worth the climb.

 Nearby Places: